9676195804/suresh-patel-emi/HTTPSMS_SETUP.md

 {
   "from": "+919293184021",
   "to": "+919032195804",
-  "content": "This is a test message from Suresh Patel Kirana EMI system."
+  "content": "This is a test message from Suresh Patel EMI system."
 }
 ```